 - Projects Addressing Known or Potential Worker Health Issues—the project may address any emerging or ongoing concerns related to industrial or occupational health, including hazardous workplace exposures, outcomes, and emerging issues of control methods to minimize associated workplace risks.

-- Requested Support Does Not Exceed $3,500 per project—projects that can achieve AIHA goals with smaller overall budgets and still make significant impacts in regions of greatest need will receive higher ranking.
+- Requested Support Does Not Exceed $3,500 per project—projects that can achieve AIHA goals with smaller overall budgets and still make significant impacts in regions of greatest need will receive a higher ranking.

-- Adequately Describes Needs to Make Project Viable and Successful—the project has a high likelihood that it can achieve its stated objectives within required project timeframe limit of one year from receiving AIHA funding.
+- Adequately Describes Needs to Make Project Viable and Successful—the project has a high likelihood that it can achieve its stated objectives within the required project timeframe limit of one year from receiving AIHA funding.

 - Sources of Proposal Support, Technical Assistance, and Collaboration—the project describes how it may work with other organizations and supports and how it fits into a larger picture of regional or host country development.